Early Learning Preschool

 • Progress monitoring and annual re-assessments using ABA based assessments such as the VB-MAPP, ABLLS-R, AFLS and EFL.

-• The use of a Multidisciplinary model resulting in a collaborative approach to intervention
+• The use of a Multidisciplinary model resulting in a collaborative approach with special educators, BCBAs, Occupational Therapist, and Speech pathologist for individualized intervention packages focusing on behavior barriers reduction and skill acquisition.

-• Social Savvy Assessment and Curriculum Guide to address social functioning skills
+• Social Savvy and Skill streaming to address social and executive functioning skills

 • Weekly Motor Group class lead by an Occupational Therapist

-• Instructional focus, teaching methods and materials are rooted in the principles of ABA such as the use of positive reinforcement and reinforcement systems individualized to each child, prompting procedures, the 3-step guided compliance procedure, advanced language training, NET training, as well as generalization and maintenance procedures.
+• Instructional focus, teaching methods and materials are rooted in the principles of ABA such as the use of positive reinforcement and reinforcement systems individualized to each child, prompting procedures, advanced language training, NET training, as well as generalization and maintenance procedures.

 • Transition services for students entering grade school